TheNickCoolst/Traidingclawcloud/README.md

 TradingClaw Autonomous Agent
 **Version:** 1.0.0
 (Future Versions will be coming)
+Don´t Use This version for Real Money Trading this version I had builded is for testing if it woud realy Work.

 TradingClaw is a locally-hosted, fully autonomous AI agent.
 Across 10 distinct phases, it has been expanded from a simple Telegram chat-bot into a sophisticated, proactive memory-graph system capable of OS manipulation, browser automation, dynamic swarm logic, and physical IoT triggers.